gimm-institute/public-zone/workshops/202204_inaugural/presentations/delta_method.md

 ### Introduction

-* Simple method to create model-based scenarios on top of a baseline input scenario
+* Simple method to create model-based scenarios on top of (derive from) a baseline input scenario

+* The input scenario may be (and usually is) "incomplete": describing only a subset of variables: e.g. macro

+* The derived model-based scenario is derived from the input scenario but does not keep the input variables fixed: all respond endogenously to extra assumptions

+---

+### Use cases

 * Conceptually and technically simple, but with wide applications:

 	* Building scenarios on top of external macro forecast
 	* Analysis of policy interventions - past and future
 	* Top-down stress tests
 	* Complement to existing stress-testing frameworks, e.g. EU-wide stress tests

 * We can impose all kinds of additional assumptions on top of external baseline scenario:

 	* Credit risk: varying assumptions about asset performance
 	* Market risk: varying
 	* Other kinds of risk: operational risk, ...

 ---

 ### Inputs

 * Baseline scenario from external source